jimmontour/jimmontour/README.md

 # Hey there, I'm Jim Montour 👋
 I'm a JavaScript Developer based in Buffalo, New York.
-When not coding, I love to travel with my wife, play guitar in my surf band, and spend time with my annoying but lovable pups.
+When not coding, I love to travel with my wife, play guitar in my surf band, and spend time with my annoying 3 pound dog, Franie:

 ![alt text](http://jimmontour.com/frankie.jpg)